DPI-WE/setup-your-email/content.md

-# Setup Your Email 📧
+# Emails: setup and tips 📧
-In this lesson, you will learn how to set up and manage your email, a crucial skill in any workplace.
-Setting up your email on various platforms (phone, computer, web) with notifications enabled will ensure you stay on top of important communications.
+In this lesson, you will learn how to set up, manage, and write emails effectively.
+This includes setting up your email on different platforms with notifications enabled to stay on top of important communications.

+## Email Management

-## Why Email Management is Important
+### Why Email Management is Important
-Email is the primary mode of communication in most professional settings.
-It is used for sharing information, coordinating tasks, and maintaining records of interactions.
-Checking your email frequently is essential for timely responses and effective communication.
-Proper email management can enhance your productivity, ensure you don't miss important messages, and help you maintain a professional image.
+Email is crucial for professional communication.
+Checking it frequently is essential for timely responses and effective communication.
+Proper email management enhances productivity, prevents missing important messages, and maintains a professional image.

-## Steps to Set Up Your Email
+### Set Up Your Email

-### Choose an Email Client
+#### Choose an Email Client

 - **Desktop Clients**: Examples include [Microsoft Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), [Apple Mail](https://apps.apple.com/us/app/mail/id1108187098), and [Thunderbird](https://www.thunderbird.net/en-US/).
 For DPI, **we recommend using Outlook**.